barryclark/jekyll-now/_posts/2016-11-29-legal_document_cross_references.md

 author: David Nadeau
 ---

-The first Innodata web service allows annotating cross references to law and rule books inside legal documents.
+The first Innodata web service allows cross references to law and rule books within legal documents to be annotated.

-The Machine Learning engine behind the scene is a Deep Neural Network trained on a few public collections of legal documents.
+The machine learning engine behind the scenes is a deep neural network that has been trained on a few public collections of legal documents.

 ## Authentication

-Sign up on our [developer portal](https://developer.innodatalabs.com/) to get your api key.
+Sign up on our [developer portal](https://developer.innodatalabs.com/) to get your API key.

 ## Overview